The 7 Cursed Objects You Should Never Take Home From Hawaii

 Take the taste of shave ice from Matsumoto’s, the sound of slack-key guitar drifting from a parking lot on a Saturday.

-Take the image of green sea turtles sleeping on black sand, so still that they look like they were carved there.
+Take the image of green sea turtles sleeping on black sand, so still they look like they were carved there.

-Leave the rest exactly where you found it.
 Or don’t.
 But don’t say nobody warned you.